EChistov/ydl_bot/README.md

 ## Key features

-- Download and convert any YouTube video to mp3, and possibly other services (support connected to yt_dlp and not tested).
+- Download and convert any YouTube video to mp3, and possibly other services (support connected to [yt-dlp](https://github.com/yt-dlp/yt-dlp) and not tested).
 - Based on the duration of the source video, the bot sets up suitable bitrate and sends the file via a 50 MB Telegram API default window (a version of the bot with Docker-composed self-hosted Telegram API without these file sending restrictions could be available